If Rajasthani Thali is your only idea of Jaipur Food, you must come with us on this exploration of Street Food in Jaipur.

 The Pyaj kachori is loaded with sweet onions stewed in peanut oil and spice mix that give a clear tinge of red chilies and garlic powder.
 The onions in the kachori are so moist that you don’t need a chutney or a sabzi to enjoy this kachori.
 When I asked for chutney the counter guy informed me that you would not need a chutney as the kachori would be moist and juicy.

-Mawa Kachori is filled with khoya and nuts, deep fried and dipped in sugar syrup.
+Mawa Kachori is filled with khoya and nuts, deep fried, and dipped in sugar syrup.
 It’s a must-have Jaipur Food if you relish sweet stuff.
 Besides Pyaj & Mawa Kachori, Rawat is famous for its Ghewar and its varieties.

 Conveniently located at MI Road and around the corner of Ganpati Plaza, you would find Gulab Ji Ki Chai.
-This small tea shop opens early morning at 4 or 5 am and serves a very well made chai and if you are in for a small bite, go for their Bun Makhan Samosa.
+This small tea shop opens early morning at 4 or 5 am and serves a very well-made chai and if you are in for a small bite, go for their Bun Makhan Samosa.

 The shop owner is known for his philanthropy as he serves chai and bread butter to the needy.
-I am a chai fan, and have tried chai at a variety of joints and am confident that Gulab Ji serves the best chai in Jaipur town, far better than the fancy tea outlets of that have mushroomed in the city.
+I am a chai fan, and have tried chai at a variety of joints and am confident that Gulab Ji serves the best chai in Jaipur town, far better than the fancy tea outlets that have mushroomed in the city.